MileHacker Logo

 Water Clarity

-The clear waters result from local geology and the absence of large rivers carrying heavy sediment, making the Bay excellent for underwater exploration.
+The clear waters result from local geology and the absence of large rivers carrying heavy sediment, making the Bay excellent for under the water exploration.

 Use a water taxi to hop between islands.
-This delivers flexibility to explore secluded spots.
+This delivers the ability to explore freely hidden places.

 Historical Significance